influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v3/java.md

 ## Example: write and query data

-The following example shows how to use `influxdb3-java` to write and query data stored in {{% product-name %}}:
+The following example, also available on [GitHub](https://github.com/suyashcjoshi/SimpleJavaInfluxDB/tree/main) shows how to use `influxdb3-java` to write and query data stored in {{% product-name %}}:

 ### Initialize the application